Category: Visitors Guide

 For most tourists, day- or multiple day tickets are the best deal.
 They entitle you to unlimited travel through Amsterdam – day and night – by tram, bus and metro.
 Ferries across the river IJ are always free.

 April weather in Amsterdam is a study in contrasts.
-Sunny and warm one day; rainy and stormy the next.
+For instance: last weekend was sunny and warm one day; this weekend feels more like fall.

 Normally February is the coldest month throughout the Netherlands, and the coldest time of the year to spend in Amsterdam.

 But it’s also one of the driest months, and there are quite a few sunny days.
 Often this is the month that ice skating is possible.
 However, the rather mild — and at time even spring-like — weather pattern we’ve been enjoying continues.

 January tends to be Amsterdam’s coldest month.

 You can expect anything from gloomy days with (near) freezing temperatures to deep blue, cloudless skies with lots of sun.

 You may need a travel converter and an international plug adapter kit to make use of your electronic equipment while traveling in Amsterdam and the rest of the Netherlands.

 People visiting Amsterdam for the first time sometimes have trouble telling time, since we use the 24-hour clock.
 We’ll show you how it works.

 And yes, you can also check the current date and time.